Environment and ecosystems

 Priorities and actions

-As part of our ESG strategy, we have identified four material areas of impact where we can make a significant difference to ocean and land health, including animal habitats.
+As part of our double materiality assessment, we have identified three material areas of impact where we can make a significant difference to ocean and land health.

 Landscape